17 Surprising Things That Are Damaging Your Eyes

 The only thing worse than wearing cheap sunglasses is wearing no sunglasses at all.
 Even in the winter, Ezekiel explains that "exposing your eyes to UV light without protection may lead to a pterygium [a growth on the cornea], eyelid cancers, or cataracts.
 The more frequently you head outside without sunglasses, the more likely you are to encounter long-term issues."

-As if you needed another reason not to fly right now.
-There's a reason why your eyes feel so itchy whenever you fly.
+Do your eyes feel itchy whenever you fly?
+There's a reason.
 Not only is the same air recirculating on an airplane, but "those directed air vents can dry your eyes out before you get to your final destination," says Toyos.
 Sleeping on the plane with an eye mask can reduce the risk of dry eyes.